 Our Lady of the Assumption School provides its students with a caring and safe learning community that exists to impart and promote our Catholic faith to future generations.
 We offer a formative learning environment to students in grades preschool through eight, and we instruct students in kindergarten through grade eight with the teachings of the Catholic Church, encouraging them to be living witnesses of Gospel values and of service to others.
 We nurture the children’s unique gifts as they develop spiritually, academically, physically, and aesthetically.
 We foster students’ social growth and values in order to be productive citizens in the One World.
 We support parents in their role as primary educators and recognize them as the first presenters of the Faith to their children.
-Teachers, families and clergy work in partnership to teach self-discipline, social responsibility and respect for life in a setting of quality of Catholic education.
+Teachers, families, and clergy work in partnership to teach self-discipline, social responsibility, and respect for life in a setting of quality Catholic education.

 CODE OF CHRISTIAN CONDUCT COVERING STUDENTS AND PARENTS/GUARDIANS

 The students’ interest in receiving a quality, morally based education can be served if students, parents, and school officials work together.
 Normally, differences between these individuals can be resolved.
 In some rare instances, however, the school may find it necessary, in its discretion, to require parents/guardians to withdraw their children.

 It shall be an express condition of enrollment that the students and parents/guardians shall conform themselves to standards of conduct that are consistent with the Christian principles of the school, as determined by the school in its discretion.
 These principles include but are not limited to any policies or procedures set forth in any student/parent handbook of the school.

 These Christian principles further include, but are not limited to, the following: